AndyBette/infinity-ergodox-firmware/README.md

 My layout for the [Infinity ErgoDox](http://input.club/devices/infinity-ergodox) keyboard.

 Forked and customized from [hlship's project](https://github.com/hlship/ergodox-infinity-layout), which in turn was forked and customized from [fredZen's project](https://github.com/fredZen/ergodox-infinity-layout).
-As of Feb 2017 those projects use a year-old version of the Kiibohd firmware and don't explain customizing the LCD, which is why I made this repo.
+As of Feb 2017 those projects use a year-old version of the Kiibohd firmware and don't explain customizing the LCD, which is why I started this one.

 This is the basic layout: